hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 Common examples include:

 - Deleting an item or object that cannot be recovered.
-- modifying a setting that cannot be changed or reversed in the future.
+- Modifying a setting that cannot be changed or reversed in the future.
 - Alerting the user of unsaved changes that will be discarded.

 <Hds::Modal @size="medium" @color="critical" open as |M|>